MMTrindade/MMTrindade/README.md

 - 👋 Hi, I’m @MMTrindade
 - 👀 I’m interested in engineering and software development
-- 🌱 MSc Student • Bologna Master Degree in Computer Science and Engineering
+- 🌱 MSc Candidate • Bologna Master Degree in Computer Science and Engineering
 - 💞️ I’m looking to collaborate on HTML, CSS, JAVASCRIPT, TYPESCRIPT, SQL, NODEJS, REACTJS, VUEJS D3.JS, C++, JAVA
 - 📫 How to reach me linkedin.com/in/matheus-trindade-906124208